MongoDB

 | Capability | Description |

-| ------------------------- | ------------------------------------------------------------ |
+| ------------------------- | --------------------------------------------------------------- |

-| **Query Analysis** | Identify slow queries, analyze execution plans (`explain()`) |
+| **Query analysis** | Identify slow queries, analyze execution plans with `explain()` |

-| **Index Recommendations** | Find missing indexes, identify unused indexes |
+| **Index recommendations** | Find missing indexes, identify unused indexes |

-| **Performance Metrics** | Monitor connections, memory usage, replication lag |
+| **Performance metrics** | Monitor connections, memory usage, and replication lag |

 ```